giuliocaccin/game-of-life/README.md

  - Any live cell with more than three live neighbours dies, as if by overpopulation
  - Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction

- Project created to study kotlin language features, it's the version of game of life with a toroidal array (border are connected)
+ Project created to study kotlin language features, it's the version of [Conway's game of life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) with a toroidal array (border are connected)